Skip to main content

 git bisect good abc123

-# Git will tell you the first bad commit
+# After ~7 steps for 100 commits, Git tells you the exact first bad commit.

 git bisect reset